davidfowl/DocsStaging/Pipelines.md

 ### Gotchas

 - Passing the wrong values to consumed/examined may result reading already read data (for e.g. passing a `SequencePosition` that was already processed)
-- Passing `buffer.End` as examined may result in lost/stalled data or hangs if not all data was examined (for e.g. `PipeReader.AdvanceTo(position, buffer.End)` when processing a single message at a time from the buffer.)
+- Passing `buffer.End` as examined may result in stalled data, and possibly an eventual OOM if data is not consumed. (for e.g. `PipeReader.AdvanceTo(position, buffer.End)` when processing a single message at a time from the buffer.)
 - Passing the wrong values to consumed/examined may result in an infinite loop. (for e.g. `PipeReader.AdvanceTo(buffer.Start)` if `buffer.Start` hasn't changed will cause the next call to `PipeReader.ReadAsync` to return immediately before new data arrives)
 - Passing the wrong values to consumed/examined may result in inifinite buffering (eventual OOM). (for e.g.  `PipeReader.AdvanceTo(buffer.Start, buffer.End)` unconditionally when processing a single message at a time from the buffer)
 - Using the `ReadOnlySequence<byte>` after calling `PipeReader.AdvanceTo` may result in memory corruption (use after free).